franzholz/imagecycle/README.md

 ## Inspiring People to Share

-An extension upgrade for the TYPO3 CMS 9.5 and 10 should come one day.
+An extension upgrade for the TYPO3 CMS 10.4 and 11.5 can be tested on the develop branch.